 Three Thirteen is an 11-round variation on Rummy for two and more players.
-If you’re wondering how it’s played, my Three-Thirteen card game rules explain it.
+If you’re wondering how it’s played, these Three-Thirteen card game rules explain it.

-Three-Thirteen, also commonly known as 313, is a simple rummy-style card game you can play anytime you have the right mood, two card decks, and at least one companion.
+Three-Thirteen, also known as 313, is a rummy-style card game you can play anytime you have the right mood, two card decks, and at least one companion.

-- How to play the Three Thirteen card game (video tutorial)
+- How to play Three Thirteen (Video tutorial)

 Read on and learn everything you want to know on how to play Three Thirteen.